-Hunger (Goal 1, Target 2): All four MA scenarios project progress in the elimination of hunger but at rates far slower than needed to attain the internationally agreed target of halving, between 1990 and 2015, the share of people suffering from hunger.
-Moreover, the improvements are slowest in the regions in which the problems are greatest: South Asia and sub-Saharan Africa.
-Ecosystem condition, in particular climate, soil degradation, and water availability, influences progress toward this goal through its effect on crop yields as well as through impacts on the availability of wild sources of food.
+- Hunger (Goal 1, Target 2): All four MA scenarios project progress in the elimination 23 24 of hunger but at rates far slower than needed to attain the internationally agreed target 25 of halving, between 1990 and 2015, the share of people suffering from hunger.
+26 Moreover, the improvements are slowest in the regions in which the problems are 27 greatest: South Asia and sub-Saharan Africa. - 28 Disease (Goal 6): Changes in ecosystems influence the abundance of human • 29 pathogens such as malaria and cholera as well as the risk of emergence of new 30 diseases.
+Malaria is responsible for 11% of the disease burden in Africa, and it is 31 estimated that Africa's GDP could have been \$100 billion larger in 2000 (roughly a 25% increase) if malaria had been eliminated 35 years ago.
+The following diseases 32 33 are ranked as high priority for their large global burden of disease and their high 34 sensitivity to ecological change: malaria, schistosomiasis, lymphatic filariasis, 35 Japanese encephalitis, dengue fever, leishmaniasis, Chagas disease, meningitis, cholera, West Nile virus, and Lyme disease.
+In the more promising MA scenarios, 36 progress toward Goal 6 is achieved, but under Order from Strength it is plausible that 37 38 health and social conditions for the North and South could diverge, with disastrous 39 health trends for many low-income regions. - 40 increasing demands for their services can be met under some scenarios involving

-- Child mortality (Goal 4): Undernutrition is the underlying cause of a substantial proportion of all child deaths.
-Three of the MA scenarios project reductions in child undernourishment by 2050 of between 10% and 60% but undernourishment increases by 10% in Order from Strength (low certainty).
-Child mortality is also strongly influenced by diseases associated with water quality.
-Diarrhea is one of the predominant causes of infant deaths worldwide.
-In sub-Saharan Africa, malaria additionally plays an important part in child mortality in many countries of the region. - Disease (Goal 6): In the more promising MA scenarios, progress toward Goal 6 is achieved, but under Order from Strength it is plausible that health and social conditions for the North and South could further diverge, exacerbating health problems in many low-income regions.
-Changes in ecosystems influence the abundance of human pathogens such as malaria and cholera as well as the risk of emergence of new diseases.
-Malaria is responsible for 11% of the disease burden in Africa, and it is estimated that Africa's GDP could have been \$100 billion larger in 2000 (roughly a 25% increase) if malaria had been eliminated 35 years ago.
-The prevalence of the following infectious diseases is particularly strongly influenced by ecosystem change: malaria, schistosomiasis, lymphatic filariasis, Japanese encephalitis, dengue fever, leishmaniasis, Chagas disease, meningitis, cholera, West Nile virus, and Lyme disease.
+41 Finding #4: The challenge of reversing the degradation of ecosystems while meeting 42

-Finding #4: The challenge of reversing the degradation of ecosystems while meeting increasing demands for their services can be partially met under some scenarios that the MA considered, but these involve significant changes in policies, institutions, and practices that are not currently under way.
-Many options exist to conserve or enhance specific ecosystem services in ways that reduce negative trade-offs or that provide positive synergies with other ecosystem services.
+- significant policy and institutional changes, but these changes are large and not 43 - 44 currently under way.
+Many options exist to conserve or enhance specific ecosystem 45 services in ways that reduce negative trade-offs or that provide positive synergies with - 46 other ecosystem services.